prathmesh-ka-github/DripAnime/README.md

 ![Webapp preview img](image.png)

 Now this project's Backend and Database is being hosted on a third-party website hosting service "**Vercel.app**"

+MongoDB integrated with Vercel.app

 >**Vercel provides the developer tools and cloud infrastructure to build, scale, and secure a faster, more personalized web.**
 </br>